Happy couple relaxes in pool at oceanfront hotel

 • Airline credit cards

 Use these cards to earn points and miles in an airline’s frequent flyer program.
-Some cards may come with additional airline-specific perks, such as early boarding, checked-bag fee waivers, and access to the airline’s airport lounges.
+Some cards may come with added airline-specific perks, such as early boarding, checked-bag fee waivers, and access to the airline’s airport lounges.
+(Note that the Discover travel rewards card isn’t an airline credit card.)

 • Hotel credit cards